nerc-project/nerc-docs/docs/get-started/create-a-user-portal-account.md

 !!! info "Information"
-    So, once your PI user request is reviewed and approved by NERC's administration staff - you will recieve an email confirmation form NERC's RT system.
+    So, once your PI user request is reviewed and approved by NERC's administration staff - you will recieve an email confirmation form NERC's support system i.e. help@nerc.mghpcc.org.
 You are going to get into NERC's ColdFront resource allocation management portal using the PI user role.
+If you want to request a ticket you can submit it [here](https://mghpcc.supportsystem.com/open.php).